Skip sidebar anchor links

 What is the General Fund and what does it support?

 The General Fund is the backbone of Arizona’s state government, supporting more than 60 state agencies.
-87% of the fund goes to ten agencies, with the Department of Education receiving the largest portion.
+In state fiscal year 2025, the General Fund appropriation totaled $16.2 billion.
+About 95 percent of the General Fund dollars went to nine agencies, with the Department of Education receiving the largest portion.

 Does the General Fund spending keep up with Arizona?